SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cumulocity-sensor-app.md

     ![](/images/users-guide/csa2/csa2-connect-smartphone-wizard-step3.png)

-3. From your smartphone, launch the app and tap **Connect** in the top right corner of the screen.
+3. From your phone, launch the app and tap **Connect** in the top right corner of the screen.
 4. Grant access to your camera if the app asks you for permission.
 5. Scan the QR code shown on your PC's web browser.
-If you can't scan the QR code, tap **Manual Registration** on your handset and fill in the details on the right side of the wizard screen.
+If you can't scan the QR code, tap **Manual Registration** on your phone and fill in the details on the right side of the wizard screen.
-6. Back on your handset, tap **Done**.
+6. Back on your phone, tap **Done**.
 Sensor measurements will be sent to the server.
 They can be viewed in the device's dashboard.

 Using the **Connect Smartphone** Wizard for device registration, your phone will be automatically registered by Cumulocity IoT and is assigned to the "Phones" group.
 Tap **Done** on your phone to return to the main screen.